What is it?

 - Space-saving: 96mm x 325mm card allows up to 20 FTX-VF in 3U

-- Flexible control and monitoring: frame integrated control panel, VisionPanel remote control panel SNMP, or the web browser-based VisionWeb Control
+- Flexible control and monitoring: frame integrated control panel, VisionPanel remote control panel, SNMP, ASCII and JSON protocols or the web browser-based VisionWeb Control

 - Five year warranty (with product registration)